citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolDetailResponseModel.md

 HasMetadata returns a boolean if a field has been set.

+### SetMetadataNil

+`func (o *HypervisorResourcePoolDetailResponseModel) SetMetadataNil(b bool)`

+ SetMetadataNil sets the value for Metadata to be an explicit nil

+### UnsetMetadata
+`func (o *HypervisorResourcePoolDetailResponseModel) UnsetMetadata()`

+UnsetMetadata ensures that no value is present for Metadata, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)